 To understand these new dynamics, we have to examine the frictions in the labor market.
 That starts with the undeniable fact that not only are there not enough workers, but firms are also struggling with high turnover rates and constant employee poaching from competing firms within market niches and those outside traditional competitive ecosystems.

-That dynamic is almost certainly organized around the growing role of technology inside the production of goods and provision of services that is transferring power away from management and to labor.
+That dynamic is almost certainly organized around the growing role of technology inside the production of goods and provision of services that is transferring power away from management and toward labor.

 Although consumer demand and growth remain strong, middle-market firms should always prioritize operating based on the opportunity costs of not taking advantage of such demand and growth.
 Yet that key requirement also implies something of a radical transformation of those same middle market firms.

 It is important not to become trapped in the idea that the labor market is simply about supply and demand.
 The labor market is far more complicated than a commodity market where prices can ultimately drive the final outcomes.
-Moreover, the premium placed on technological skill sets is transferring a form of bargaining power that many in American management do not recognize.
+Moreover, the premium placed on technological skill sets is transferring a form of bargaining power.

 In many ways, this is the biggest change to the domestic economy since the automotive industry was forced to adapt to more dynamic foreign competition.